wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 ### Create a Web Server

 We'll be creating our webserver using `express` because it's one of the most popular and easy to use Node.js frameworks for this purpose.
-We'll also be looking at the request bodies for the inbound URL, so we'll need to install `body-parser` as well as `express` from npm.
+We'll also be looking at the request bodies for the inbound URL, so we'll need to install `express` from npm.

 ```
-npm install express body-parser
+npm install express
 ```

 Let's create a new file for this, call it `server.js`: